 Part II: Differentiating Factors

-In this second article of a two-part series, strategic planning expert Thea Hahn, a vice president in Corporate Solutions for Colliers International, analyzes the differences in planning for the public and private sectors, and the considerations for each sector.
+In this second article of a two-part series, we analyze the differences in planning for the public and private sectors, and the considerations for each sector.
 In the first article of this series, our expert analyzed the similarities in planning for the public and private sectors.

 The principal difference between public and private CRE is that in the public sector, financial drivers are typically not the primary focus.
 Rather, accomplishing the organization’s mission—education, justice, transportation or services—is the primary concern and the measure of success.
 In the public sector, organizations are often working with limited budgets and must decide between spending money on real estate or on staff or services where the impact on the primary mission is more visible and immediate.
 In the private sector, the real estate decision often weighs the return of investing in real estate, as measured by metrics such as retention rates or decision speed, compared to other investments impacting financial performance such as R&D or salaries.

 The number of stakeholders also affects the bounds of a CRE strategic plan and its analysis.
 In a private sector firm, ownership can mean one owner, a board or hundreds of shareholders.
 In the public sector, ownership and accountability is more complex, involving at least government agencies, taxpayers, those receiving services, donors, employers and industry partners.
 This difference can often impact the speed and extent to which a public sector organization can change its real estate portfolio.